“Close at her father’s side was the gentle Evangeline seated,

 Daily the tides of life go ebbing and flowing beside them,

 Despite her fictional resting place in Philadelphia, Cajuns were quick to capitalize on their connection to the story.
 In 1907, fifty years after the poem’s original publication, local Judge Felix Voorhies wrote Acadian Reminiscences: The True Story of Evangeline.
 Voorhies asserts that although Longfellow captured the emotion of the story, he didn’t quite get it right.
-Spinning a new myth, now firmly rooted in Louisiana itself, Voorhies begin to tell the story of the “real” Evangeline and Gabriel: Emmeline Labiche and Louis Arceneaux, whose names have not been found in the historical record.
+Spinning a new myth, now firmly rooted in Louisiana itself, Voorhies begin to tell the story of the “real” Evangeline and Gabriel: Emmeline Labiche and Louis Arceneaux, although according to historian Carl Brasseaux these names have not been found in the historical record.
 In this retelling, their reunion happened not in Pennsylvania but deep in the heart of Southwest Louisiana.
-This story was no more real than Longfellow’s original telling, but gave it the local weight it needed to develop an entire collective identity around their claim to Evangeline.
+This story was no more historical than Longfellow’s original telling, but gave it the local weight it needed to develop an entire collective identity around their claim to Evangeline.

 Taken a few years prior to this event, the image of Dessens was reprinted in various newspapers and publications to illustrate the roots of a newly rebranded Cajun people.
 The figure of Evangeline–a young, white, respectable woman who, despite her devotion and purity, meets a tragic end–became a perfect way for Cajuns to introduce their new claims to whiteness and the political, social, and economic benefits that came with it.
 At the same time, the foreignness and romance of the myth–particularly Voorhies’ local version–allowed the group to maintain its distinctiveness in the face of assimilationist policies and mass culture that threatened their language, culture, and lifeways.